tldr-pages/tldr/pages/linux/foreman.md

 # foreman

-> Manage Procfile-based application.
+> Manage Procfile-based applications.

-- Start an application with Procfile in current directory:
+- Start an application with the Procfile in the current directory:

 `foreman start`